mertdumanli/Java-Servlet-MySql-Jsp-Web-Application-Blog-Project/README.md

 # Java Servlet MySql Jsp Web Application Blog Project

 It is a **Java** project where administrators can add new articles in the background, edit the article they wrote before or delete the articles they have added.
-Communication where customer requests can be received, information about the designer, the home page where all articles are listed in chronological order, and the entire article can be read. **Servlet** structure is used, information is stored in database with **MySQL**. **Java Server Page** is used to place Java commands in HTML codes.
+Communication where customer requests can be received, information about the designer, the home page where all articles are listed in chronological order, and the entire article can be read. **Servlet** structure is used, information is stored in database with **MySQL**.
+Java Server Page(**JSP**) is used to place Java commands in HTML codes.

 ## Used Technologies
 | Languages & Abilities |